Kolmogorov-Arnold Networks

 Advice on hyperparameter tuning

-Many intuition about MLPs and other networks may not directy transfer to KANs.
+Many intuition about MLPs and other networks may not directly transfer to KANs.
 So how can I tune the hyperparameters effectively?
 Here is my general advice based on my experience playing with the problems reported in the paper.
 Since these problems are relatively small-scale and science-oriented, it is likely that my advice is not suitable to your case.
 But I want to at least share my experience such that users can have better clues where to start and what to expect from tuning hyperparameters.

 • Start from a simple setup (small KAN shape, small grid size, small data, no reguralization lamb=0).
 This is very different from MLP literature, where people by default use widths of order O(10^2) or higher.
 For example, if you have a task with 5 inputs and 1 outputs, I would try something as simple as KAN(width=[5,1,1], grid=3, k=3).
 If it doesn't work, I would gradually first increase width.
 If that still doesn't work, I would consider increasing depth.
 You don't need to be this extreme, if you have better understanding about the complexity of your task.